gperilli/palindrome_detector/README.md

 ### Setting up a Ruby development environment: General Outline

-This is a ruby on rails web app, so first set up a ruby development environment on your local machine.
+This is a ruby program, so first set up a ruby development environment on your local machine.
 If you are using Windows, this may involve setting up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), Windows subsystem for Linux, [rbenv](https://github.com/rbenv/rbenv), a ruby environment manager, and Ruby.

 ### More Details on Setting Up Ruby + Git + Github Cli on a Linux Machine